LefMerk/employee-polls/README.md

 | qid | String | The id of the question that was answered|
 | answer | String | The option the user selected.
 The value should be either `"optionOne"` or `"optionTwo"`|

+## Installation

+Run `npm install` to download all dependencies.

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+### `npm test`

+Execute all the tests

+## Description

+A poll app for employees.A user can login with his credentialsa and view new or finished polls on his dashboard.
+Each new poll has two options.
+Answered polls show him what the user voted and a percentage of how many users voted for this answer.
+User has the ability to also create one new poll at New tab, after writing two options for his poll.
+At leaderboard page the user can see how many polls are created and answered by other employees.